Written by Dr. Eric Perry, PhD

 2. You are not what you do

 How do you identify yourself?
 Take a moment to reflect on how you describe yourself.
 Would you describe yourself as caring, generous or loving?
 Would you describe yourself as a writer, leader, son or daughter?
 Keep in mind that we can easily associate value to our description.
 If I describe myself as a writer, I might unknowingly wonder how good of a writer I am.
 Every moment we are instinctively processing our environment to determine whether we are safe or not.
 This evaluative system is also activated when we self-reflect.
 Remember, what makes you is not how you identify yourself.
-And, what makes you you is not how good you are at something.
+And, what makes you is not how good you are at something.
 You are you because you exist in a space of reality that otherwise could have easily not existed.
 That is a really big deal all by itself!

 There is no such thing as perfection.
 Why?
 Because we can always make things better!
 Look at technology.
 Every new advancement is amazing!
 But, it always continues.
 I am not saying to stop striving for your best.
-I am saying if you are only looking at progress you will never be satisfied.
+I am saying if you are only looking at your progress you will never be satisfied.
 Find your satisfaction in the effort you put into something.
 Life is too short to wait for happiness to greet us at the end of every project.

 4. Set and meet achievable goals